The Black Company (novel): Plot summary

 The Black Company's current employer, the Syndic of Beryl, is losing control of his decadent city to rival factions.
 A dangerous monster known as a forvalaka runs amok through the city, killing numerous citizens and contributing to the city's growing instability; the Syndic requests that the Black Company track and kill the beast.
 The creature is virtually indestructible, and it kills several of the Black Company's men, including Tom-Tom, one of the Company's wizards.
 When the Taken named Soulcatcher offers the Company new employment in the service of the Lady, its Captain readily accepts, though he is forced to arrange the murder of the Syndic to break the contract.

 On the march north to the Lady's empire, the Company acquires two new members.
 Raven is an uncommonly deadly and (usually) remorseless recruit, even by Company standards.
 Uncharacteristically, he rescues Darling, a nine-year-old mute girl being abused by soldiers affiliated with the Limper, another of the Taken.
 The Limper and Soulcatcher are deadly rivals; since the Company was recruited by Soulcatcher, that makes the Limper an enemy to beware.

 After weeks of trying to link up with the Limper's forces, the Company (at Soulcatcher's suggestion) takes an important rebel fortress, embarrassing both the Limper and Raker, a leading member of the Circle of Eighteen.
-The Limper sends his top aide, Colonel Zouad, to stir up trouble for the Company, but Elmo, the Company's Sergeant, leaks his whereabouts to the rebels, allowing them to abduct him for information.
+The Limper sends his top aide, Colonel Zouad, to stir up trouble for the Company, but Elmo, one of the Company's Sergeants, leaks his whereabouts to the rebels, allowing them to abduct him for information.
 Zouad manages to contact the Limper, but Soulcatcher has other plans.
 When the Limper cracks open the underground room where his minion is being held, Shapeshifter, Soulcatcher's Taken ally, is waiting disguised as a rebel and unexpectedly stuns him with magic.
 Shifter then rolls the incapacitated Limper into the cellar and causes it to collapse in on itself.
 Another victory for the Company, another humiliation for the Limper.
 While the Limper is not killed, this slows him down for a time.

 While the Limper is absent from his post, Raker's troops attack and part of the front collapses.
 The Company is caught up in the general retreat but shows itself to be the Lady's most effective unit in the ensuing battles.
 The Captain is given authority normally reserved for the Taken.

 Raker is targeted next.
 The Company's wizards, with Soulcatcher's backing, display a fortune in gold, silver and jewels (protected by magic) in a nearby, neutral city – a bounty for his head.
 Raker has no choice but to try to steal it before half the world tries to collect.
 Isolated when he ignores the Circle's order to withdraw, he is eventually killed by Raven and Croaker, but not before his disobedience saps the morale of the rebels in the region.